cjpais/website/README.md

 This platform will likely grow over time and will eventually take advantage of a distributed key-value store to get metadata rather than it being part of the file.
 I am not sure what this metadata will be at the moment.

 Also note there is a missing file from this directory.
 I may have hard coded my authentication into the site.
 I know this is a absolutely terrible practice, but again I don't want to use a database so a static file will suffice as it only needs 1 kv pair.
 This has been done with scrypt.

+### Update:
+I know this looks kind of crazy and whack from the outside, but this has been done with a specific purpose.
+I am going to build a distributed system with users and authentication soon.
+This site will be the first application that sits on top of it.
+It will be structured like a directory tree (I think).
+I am not sure how time will fit in yet, and it may not be so tree-like as it is here.
+This distributed system will be a distributed filesystem that also provides database a distributed key value interface and lookup mechanism.
+Time is the real battle in building this.
+It needs to be done right the first time.

 See you soon!